 - Duolingo English Test score: 105

-- Undergraduate or Graduate English as a Second Language (ESL) Pathway Admission: Students who do not meet the full admission English proficiency requirements can be admitted to an ESL pathway program.
-The following scores are required to be admitted to an Undergraduate or Graduate ESL pathway program:
+- ESL Pathway Admission: Students who do not meet the full admission English proficiency requirements can be admitted to an ESL pathway program.
+The following scores are required to be admitted to a Graduate ESL pathway program:

 - IELTS scores: below 6.0 (5.0-5.5)

 - Pearson PTE scores: 36-52

 - Students with these lower scores will be required to take non-credit English as a Second Language (ESL Pathway) courses, and will have the option to pursue credit-bearing academic courses alongside the required ESL Pathway program.
 Students whose registration does not include the required English course(s) may be deregistered from other courses.

 - Pathway admissions requirements are applicable to pathway eligible programs.
 Pathway program eligibility is program specific and determined by the individual academic departments.

 - Conditional Admission (ELI): Applicants who submit IELTS scores below 5.0, TOEFL (iBT) scores below 41, Pearson PTE scores below 36, or Duolingo English Test scores below 70 may be offered conditional admission to the academic program if all other academic requirements are met.
 Students who are offered conditional admission may enroll in the ESL Pathway Program upon completing level 2.
 Completion of level 5 is required for full admission to the academic program.